Elizabeth Anderson Comer

 Ironworker Descendant Chair

-Crystal “Emory” Claggett is a retired IT Specialist.
-I am a third great-granddaughter of Robert Patterson.
-I have been working on my family history for almost 50 years.
+Crystal “Emory” Claggett is a retired IT Specialist and a third great-granddaughter of Robert Patterson.
+She has been working on her family history for almost 50 years.
 Crystal grew up not knowing much about her family but having the desire to learn has given her some very rewarding experiences.
 Crystal feels their guidance at times as she works to sort out the many family mysteries.

 Machele Jones